genlinux/Freelance/Rails/assoc/doc/README_FOR_ASSOC.txt

 Patient Load (0.2ms)   SELECT `patients`.* FROM `patients` INNER JOIN `appointments` ON `patients`.id = `appointments`.patient_id WHERE ((`appointments`.physician_id = 1))
 [#<Patient id: 1, name: "Thillai", created_at: "2010-03-04 09:57:43", updated_at: "2010-03-04 09:57:43">]

+Polymorphic Associations

+A slightly more advanced twist on associations is the polymorphic association.
+With polymorphic associations, a model can belong to more than one other model, on a single association